This delicious tomato lime Indian spiced soup recipe is tangy and creamy, flavored with garlic, cardamom and cumin.

 - Roasted salted pepitas, for garnish

-- Chop the onion and finely mince 2 cloves garlic.
+- Chop the onion and finely mince the garlic.

 - In a large saucepan over medium heat, heat the olive oil.
-Add 1 teaspoon ground cardamom, 1 teaspoon ground cumin, and ¼ teaspoon cayenne, and stir for about 30 seconds until fragrant.
+Add the cardamom, cumin, and cayenne, and stir for about 30 seconds until fragrant.

 - Add the tomatoes and their juices, lower the heat, and simmer for 10 minutes.

 - Turn off the heat and let the soup cool for a few minutes.
-Then add 1½ cups yogurt and 1 tablespoon lime juice.
+Then add the yogurt and lime juice.
 With an immersion blender, blend the soup in the pan until smooth (or transfer to a blender and blend).